Table of Contents

 Snippet from Wikipedia: Large language model

-The largest and most capable LLMs are artificial neural networks built with a decoder-only transformer-based architecture, enabling efficient processing and generation of large-scale text data.
-Modern models can be fine-tuned for specific tasks, or be guided by prompt engineering.
-These models acquire predictive power regarding syntax, semantics, and ontologies inherent in human language corpora, but they also inherit inaccuracies and biases present in the data on which they are trained.
+The largest and most capable LLMs are generative pretrained transformers (GPTs).
+Modern models can be fine-tuned for specific tasks or guided by prompt engineering.
+These models acquire predictive power regarding syntax, semantics, and ontologies inherent in human language corpora, but they also inherit inaccuracies and biases present in the data they are trained in.

 List of LLMs: